alexrutar/ifstype/README.md

 ```
 Here we have an example of a family if IFS, parametrized by values `a` and `b`.
 A CtrFunc instance represents a contraction function `CtrFunc(r,d)` is equivalent to the affine contraction function `f(x)=r*x+d`.

-The decorator `ifs_family` is a convenience used to streamline the creation of an IFS instance.
-We then this function to generate a specific IFS.
 This library also provides two general functions: `verify_wft` and `run_ifs`.
 Called without any keyword arguments, `run_ifs` takes two parameters: a foldername, and an IFS instance.
 ```python